 Through the teaching of Physical Education at Little Sutton and the range of extra-curricular sport clubs that we offer, we aim to develop the children's processes of collaboration, coordination, spatial awareness, physical skill, fitness and general wellbeing - the ultimate goal of which is to enable the children to make informed choices about physical activity throughout their lives and to promote physical positive attitudes towards fitness and health.
-We expose our pupils to a variety of different sporting disciplines including swimming, cross country running, multi-skills and a wide range of racket and invasion games.
-We intend to provide the children with opportunities to take part in intra and inter school competitive sport and games in annual and termly events inside and out of school - for them to compete with a sense of fair play and sportsmanship.
+We expose our pupils to a variety of different sporting disciplines including swimming, multiskills and a wide range of racket and invasion games.
+We intend to provide the children with opportunities to take part in intra and inter school competitive sport and games both inside and out of school - for them to compete with a sense of fair play and sportsmanship.
 We believe that P.E should give all of our children, regardless of ability, an enjoyable experience, which they will continue on into their adult lives.